LOG(1) General Commands Manual LOG(1)

 Shows content up to the provided date.
 The following date/time formats are accepted: "YYYY-MM-DD", "YYYY-MM-DD HH:MM:SS", "YYYY-MM-DD HH:MM:SSZZZZZ"

 Shows events that occurred within the given time relative to the end of the log archive, or beginning at the last boot contained within the log archive.
 Time may be specified as minutes, hours or days.
 Time is assumed in seconds unless specified.
-Example: "--last 2m" or "--last 3h"
+For example, ‘--last 2m’ or ‘--last 3h’.
+If set to zero, this will reset a previous -l setting or do nothing.

 Displays content in the local timezone, or a specified timezone (see tzset(3)).
 If not specified, the output is displayed in the timezone at the time the entry was written to source archive or file.